Global Raw Meat Speciation Testing Market Research Report 2020 Growth & Share | Industry Status and Outlook 2026 - NJ MMA News

 Chapter 7 and 8, The Raw Meat Speciation Testing Segment Market Analysis (by Application) Major Manufacturers Analysis of Raw Meat Speciation Testing ;

-Chapter 9, Market Trend Analysis, Regional Market Trend, Market Trend by Product Type PCR, ELISA, Other molecular diagnostic tests (LC-MS/MS), Market Trend by Application Cow (Bos taurus), Swine (Sus scrofa), Chicken (Gallus gallus), Horse (Equus caballus), Sheep (Ovis aries);
+Chapter 9, Market Trend Analysis, Regional Market Trend, Market Trend by Product Type PCR ELISA , Market Trend by Application Cow (Bos taurus) Swine (Sus scrofa) Chicken (Gallus gallus) Horse (Equus caballus) Sheep (Ovis aries) ;

 Chapter 10, Regional Marketing Type Analysis, International Trade Type Analysis, Supply Chain Analysis;